ksilz/bpf-talks-openj9-memory/README.md

 The containers are limited to 2 GB RAM and 2 CPUs.
 So I recommend at least 8 GB of RAM and 4 CPU cores to run these applications on your test machine.

-## How do I run OpenJ9 vs HotSpot myself?
+## How Do I Run OpenJ9 and HotSpot Myself?

 Each application has four different Docker Compose Files in the root directory of this repository: